Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Yes, that’s what Cirque du Soleil is all about.

-For the past ten years, Cirque du Soliel has been performing a new show in Andorra La Vella each July.
-This year one is called Festa (Party in Catalan).
-As it marks the tenth anniversary of the partnership between Cirque du Soleil and the Andorra Tourism Board, it promises to be bigger and more spectacular than ever!
+For the past eleven years, Cirque du Soliel has performed a new show in Andorra La Vella each July.
+This year’s one is called Sublim and promises to be a show full of extravaganza and incredible acrobatics.

 We’ve attended all the shows and promise the experience is magical!
 The show is shorter than a typical Cirque de Soleil one but also cheaper.
 It lasts about 60 min and costs 25 €.